-Attraction of the Week: Beautiful Washington Park in Portland, Oregon
+Attraction of the Week: Washington Park in Portland, Oregon

-Washington Park is a massive urban park just a few miles outside of downtown Portland.
-Featuring the Portland Zoo, the Portland Japanese Garden, the Hoyt Arboretum, the International Rose Test Garden, and the Portland Children’s Museum, it is definitely one of the best attractions for tourists to check out while in town.
-This is really a great place as you can explore the best-of-the-best the city has to offer all in the same convenient location.
-Not surprisingly, Washington Park is one of the city’s most popular attractions, with locals & tourists alike, and you can easily spend the whole day in the gorgeous natural surroundings.
+Washington Park is a massive urban park located just a few miles outside of downtown Portland.
+Attractions include the Portland Zoo, the Portland Japanese Garden, the Hoyt Arboretum, the International Rose Test Garden, and the Portland Children’s Museum.
+It is definitely one of the best places for new tourists to check out while in town.
+Washington really is a great place where you can explore the best-of-the-best the city has to offer all in one convenient location.
+Not surprisingly, Washington Park is one of the city’s most popular attractions, with locals & tourists alike.
+Nature lovers can easily spend the whole day amongst the gorgeous natural surroundings.

 The Portland Japanese Garden

 The highlight of Washington Park is the Portland Japanese Garden, which is the most gorgeous garden I’ve ever come across.
-If you only have time for one activity, this is definitely the place to bump near the top of your must-do list.
+If you only have time for one activity, bump the garden to the top of your list.
 There are 8 gardens here, all connected via a peaceful strolling path.
 All the gardens are meticulously maintained with lush plant life everywhere.
-A Japanese Garden incorporates the 3 elements of stone (the “bones of the landscape”), water (due to its’ life giving properties), and plants to showcase seasonal changes.
+A Japanese Garden incorporates 3 elements –

 The Portland Japanese Garden is the ideal place for anyone who appreciates nature.
 It’s so lush and green.
-Asides from the beautiful plant life, there are many peaceful streams and waterfalls, a Koi pond, and a fantastic overlook with grand views of Mt Hood (on a clear day).
+Asides from the beautiful plant life, there are many other peaceful features.
+These include relaxing streams and waterfalls, a Koi pond, and a grand views of Mt Hood (on a clear day).

 At 11,249 ft, Mt Hood is the largest mountain in Oregon.

 The strolling pond garden with the iconic moon bridge is post card picture-perfect.
-Get here early in the morning *before it gets too crowded) so you can take get a photo in the mesmerizing setting minus the crowds.
+Get here early in the morning (before it gets too crowded) so you can fully enjoy the mesmerizing setting.
 In the fall, the ponds are surrounded by gorgeous fall foliage.
 The lower pond is home to the enchanting Heavenly Falls.

 The Natural Garden was designed in a style known as zoki no niwa.
 Basically, this means that the garden incorporates both traditional Japanese plants, as well as those not typically found in Japanese Gardens.
 The garden is very dense and lush with the incorporation of native Pacific Northwest plants like the vine maple, as well as deciduous trees which give the garden a new changing look with each season.

-The bonsai terrace features a rotating selecgtion of bonsai from local practioners.
+The bonsai terrace features a rotating selection of bonsai from local practitioners.
 These unique trees require much patience and skill to grow, however, the ending result is both unusual & fascinating.

 Another must-do while visiting the garden is treating yourself to a traditional Japanese tea experience at Umami cafe.
-Here you can enjoy authentic Tokyo-based tea from the Jugetsudo tea company while enjoying the beautiful natural views via the large glass windows.
+Enjoy authentic Tokyo-based tea from the Jugetsudo tea company while enjoying the beautiful natural views via the large glass windows.

 Hours: 12-7pm (Monday), Tuesday-Sunday 10am-7pm